 First, check the grade assigned by SEBI to the company floating an IPO.
 The grading is done on a 5-point scale.
 The grade will be high if the company’s financial condition is in good stead and compares well to its competitors in the market.

 Second, it is always advisable to go through the company’s red herring prospectus in detail.
-The document, which is uploaded on SEBI’s website, provides a range of information about the company’s financials, future plans, among others.
+The document, which is uploaded on SEBI’s website, provides a range of information about the company’s financials, future plans, among other information.

 Since demand for IPO shares is lesser than the shares supplied, every bidder receives the full allotment.
 Say, an investor had bid for 10 lots of shares.
-If the IPO is undersubscribed, she’d get all the lots she had applied for.
+If the IPO is undersubscribed, they would get all the lots they had applied for.

 As mentioned earlier in the piece, in case the IPO is undersubscribed below 90%, the shares are forfeited and the money is refunded.